-To study the subhalo density profiles we will exploit the \vmax{}--\rmax{} relation.
-This can be readily used to study the internal kinematic and the associated density profiles of (sub)halos \citep{2008MNRAS.391.1685S,Hellwing2016}.
+To study the subhalo density profiles, we will exploit the \vmax{}--\rmax{} relation.
+This can be readily used to study the internal kinematics and the associated density profiles of (sub)haloes \citep{2008MNRAS.391.1685S, Hellwing2016}.
 The relation stems from a strong correlation of (sub)halo internal kinematics with the internal mass distribution, allowing for a reliable estimation of the steepness of the (sub)halo mass profile.
 Extra care should be taken here since the \vmax{} can be affected by the gravitational softening length ($\epsilon$).
-The general effect can lead to a reduction in the maximum circular velocities of subhalos, particularly when the value of \rmax{} is not significantly greater than $\epsilon$.
-To address this, following \cite{Hellwing2016}, we have applied the adequate correction proposed by eq.~(10) in \cite{2008MNRAS.391.1685S}.
+The general effect can lead to a reduction in the maximum circular velocities of subhaloes, particularly when the value of \rmax{} is not significantly greater than $\epsilon$.
+To address this, following \cite{Hellwing2016}, we have applied the adequate correction proposed by Eq.~(10) in \cite{2008MNRAS.391.1685S}.
 This correction compensates approximately for the gravitational softening effect on \vmax{}.

-In Fig.~\ref{fig:v-R}, we show the median {\vmax{}--\rmax{}} relation for our subhalo populations in various host and environmental samples.
-The error bars indicate the bootstrapped uncertainty on the medians.
-To better highlight the trends, the bottom sub-panels show the ratio of the different samples taken with respect to the equally weighted one.
+In Fig.~\ref{fig:v-R}, we show the mean {\vmax{}--\rmax{}} relation for our subhalo populations in various host and environmental samples.
+The error bars indicate the bootstrapped uncertainty on the means.
+To better highlight the trends, the middle sub-panels show the fractional deviation, \Dequal, of the different samples taken with respect to the equally weighted one, while the lower sub-panels display the same quantity but computed relative to the cosmic mean sample, \Dcm.
 The gray shaded region represents the area below the resolution limit of the COLOR box, $\vmax{} = \kms[25]$ (see \citealt{Hellwing2016} for more detailed analysis).